-The Commission analysed the loan for capital expenditure and approved the closing loan towards capital expenditure at Rs.
-284.60 crore for FY 2008-09 in the APR for FY 2009-10 in the Tariff order dated 31st March 2010.
-This is taken as the opening balance of loan in the truing up for FY 2009-10.
-The capitalisation and funding of CAPEX have been approved for FY 2009-10, based on the audited accounts.
+The Commission analyzed the loan for capital expenditure and approved the opening loan towards capital expenditure at Rs.
+683.03 crore in the APR for FY 2009-10 in the Tariff order dated 31st March, 2010.
+This is taken as opening balance of loan in the truing up for FY 2009-10.
+The capitalization and funding of CAPEX have been approved for FY 2009-10 based on the audited accounts.
 The interest on security deposits is claimed at Rs.
-31 crore, as against Rs.
-30.50 crore as per audited accounts.
+37.00 crore.
 The repayment of loan is claimed at Rs.
-67 crore in the truing up for FY 2009-10.
-In the MYT order for FY 2009-10, the tenure of new loan is considered as 10 years for repayment, and the repayment considered 1/10th of the loan outstanding at the beginning of the year.
-The guarantee charges, as per audited accounts for FY 2009-10, are Rs.
-1.00 crore.
-Taking all these factors into consideration, the interest and finance charges are computed @ 9.51%, as detailed in the Table below:
+132.00 crore in the truing up for FY 2009-10.
+In the MYT order for FY 2009-10 the tenure of new loan is considered as 10 years for repayment and the repayment is considered 1/10th of the loan outstanding at the beginning of the year.
+The guarantee charges as per audited accounts for FY 2009-10 are Rs.
+2.00 crore.
+Taking all these factors into consideration the interest and finance charges are computed @ 9.31% as detailed in the table below:

-Table 4.25: Interest and Finance charges approved by the Commission in the truing up for FY 2009-10
+Table 4.26: Interest and finance charges approved by the Commission in the truing up for FY 2009-10